Skip to content

 When branching logic is buried in prompts:

-• behavior becomes harder to test
+• behavior becomes harder to test and verify

 • routing becomes harder to debug